Best practices for operational excellence

 The data used for ML pipelines typically comes from the same sources as the data used for other data pipelines.
 ML and data pipelines are similar in that they both prepare data for business user analysis or model training.
 Both also need to be scalable, secure, and properly monitored.
 In both cases, the infrastructure used should support these activities.

 Use Databricks Terraform provider to automate deployments of ML environments.
 ML requires deploying infrastructure such as inference jobs, serving endpoints, and featurization jobs.
-All ML pipelines can be automated as Workflows with Jobs, and many data-centric ML pipelines can use the more specialized Auto Loader to ingest images and other data and Delta Live Tables to compute features or to monitor metrics.
+All ML pipelines can be automated as Jobs, and many data-centric ML pipelines can use the more specialized Auto Loader to ingest images and other data and Delta Live Tables to compute features or to monitor metrics.

 Ensure to use Model Serving for enterprise-grade deployment of ML models.